Mast cell: Autism

 Research into an immunological contribution to autism suggests that autism spectrum disorder (ASD) children may present with "allergic-like" problems in the absence of elevated serum IgE and chronic urticaria, suggesting non-allergic mast cell activation in response to environmental and stress triggers.
 This mast cell activation could contribute to brain inflammation and neurodevelopmental problems.

 Histological staining

 Toluidine blue: one of the most common stains for acid mucopolysaccharides and glycoaminoglycans, components of mast cells granules.

 Bismarck brown: stains mast cell granules brown.

 Surface markers: cell surface markers of mast cells were discussed in detail by Heneberg, claiming that mast cells may be inadvertently included in the stem or progenitor cell isolates, since part of them is positive for the CD34 antigen.
 The classical mast cell markers include the high-affinity IgE receptor, CD117 (c-Kit), and CD203c (for most of the mast cell populations).
 Expression of some molecules may change in course of the mast cell activation.

+Heterogeneity

+Mast cell heterogeneity significantly impacts the efficacy of mast cell stabilizing drugs disodium cromoglycate and ketotifen in preventing mediator release.
+In experiments, ketotifen inhibits mast cells from lung and tonsillar tissues when stimulated via an IgE-dependent histamine release mechanism, while disodium cromoglycate is less effective but still inhibited these mast cells.
+However, both agents fail to inhibit mediator release from skin mast cells, indicating that these cells are unresponsive to these stabilizers.
+Such differences in mast cell activation suggests the existence of different mast cell types across various tissues—a topic of ongoing research.